 Symbility Solutions Inc. is committed to respecting your privacy to ensure that the personal information that we collect, use, and otherwise process in connection with this website is kept secure and is processed in a transparent, lawful and fair manner.
 In this context, this policy explains when and why we collect personal information about people who visit our website, how we use it, the conditions under which we may disclose it to others, and how we keep it secure.

-Personal information is collected, held and managed by Symbility, having its international headquarters in Toronto (Ontario), Canada (111 Peter St, Suite 900 M5V 2H1).
+Personal information is collected, held and managed by Symbility, having its international headquarters in Toronto (Ontario), Canada (30 Adelaide E, Suite 500 M5C 3G8).

 - Why do we collect information about you?